Graph and wreath products of cellular automata: -cancellation and unique visits

-Recall that we consider $\Hom(A,B)$ with the discrete topology.
+Here we consider $\Hom(A,B)$ with the discrete topology (as it is a finite set).
 While the function notation is convenient, a continuous function from a zero-dimensional compact metric space to a finite discrete set $S$ just means a finite clopen partition of the space where the partition elements are indexed by $S$.
-Of course the definition could be applied in more general contexts, but we have not explored this, and $A$ will always be finite abelian when we use the word $A$ithful.
+Of course the definition could be applied in more general contexts, but we have not explored this, and $A$ will always be finite abelian for us.